dimitri-nicolo/calico/security/fortinet-integration/fortimgr-integration.md

 1. Note the username and password.

 ### Create a FortiManager config map

+1. Create a namespace for the tigera-firewall-controller.

+    ```bash
+     kubectl create namespace tigera-firewall-controller
+    ```

 1. In this [FortiManager ConfigMap manifest]({{site.baseurl}}/manifests/fortimanager-device-configmap.yaml ), add your FortiManager device information in the data section: `tigera.firewall.fortimanager-policies`.
 For example: